lupyuen/lupyuen.github.io/src/wasm.md

 Also we add a __"`Run`" Button__ that will execute the uLisp Script entered into the Text Box.

-Let's refactor our JavaScript to separate the initialisation and the execution.
+Let's refactor our JavaScript to __separate the uLisp Initialisation and Execution__.

 Here's how we initialise the uLisp Interpreter: [`ulisp.html`](https://github.com/lupyuen/ulisp-bl602/blob/88e4fb6fad8025ceb7a88ff7154db053cc2ab861/docs/ulisp.html#L1324-L1350)